Kiranjith83/SA/SA.md

 ## S3 Object versioning
 - Versioning enabled at per bucket basis.
+- Once enabled cannot stop versioning but can only Suspend it.
+- If making an object public, the only version that was selected become public.
+All older versions will have to manually change the permission to view as public.
+  - Objects with different versions needs to have permissions set differently.
 - Once enabled any operations that would otherwise modify objects generate new version of that original object.
 - Once enabled you are billed for all versions of the objects.
 - Normally Deleting by adding Delete marker.
 To permanently delete the objects, select all objects and its versions and delete.
-- By deleting the delete marker, you can un-delete an object.
+- By deleting an object it just adds the delete marker.
+By just removing the delete marker you can un-delete an object.
 - MFA delete allows to enforce to use MFA to delete S3 bucket.
 - [Delete Object](https://docs.aws.amazon.com/AmazonS3/latest/dev/DeletingObjectVersions.html)
 - [MFA Delete](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMFADelete.html)